dharmafly/noodle/README.md

 ### Errors

-nsql fails silently and assumes error handling to be handled by the client side.
+noodle fails silently and assumes error handling to be handled by the client side.
 Consider the following JSON response to a partially incorrect query.

 Query: